jamessynge/TinyAlpacaServer/README.md

     those enums to build PROGMEM tables of allowed tokens for use when decoding the path.

-*   MAYBE: Write a tool for converting uses of bare literal strings into TASLIT or similar macro invocations.

 *   Add the ability to produce a UniqueID for a device instance based on multiple factors, including at least DeviceInterface::GetUniqueBytes, device_type and config_id and MAC address.
 Alternatively, we might use the